0atman/0atman/CONTRIBUTING.md

 ## Working together

 You will find me very direct in my speech and plans.
 I write code to solve problems, and anything that is not writing code I see as an overhead.
-Many overheads, such as research and documentation are neciessary, but I am hyper aware that we're here to build a product.
+Many overheads, such as research and documentation are necessary, but I am hyper-aware that we're here to build a product, not beautiful meeting minutes.

 I dislike solving the same problems that others have, or talking a lot with no clear goals.